Vaalee (1999 film): Plot

-While Shiva is away on work as a substitute for his injured brother, Priya has to take care of Deva.
-Priya soon realises the intentions Deva has towards her, but Shiva refuses to believe her and has full faith in his brother.
+While Shiva is away at work as a substitute for his injured brother, Priya looks after Deva.
+Priya soon realises the intentions Deva has towards her, but Shiva refuses to believe her and has complete trust in his brother.
 He even goes as far as to take Priya to a psychiatrist.
-To get away from it all, Shiva and Priya go on a long-delayed honeymoon, but Deva shows up there, too.
+To get away from it all, Shiva and Priya go on a long-delayed honeymoon, but Deva shows up there.
 Shiva watches Deva touching Priya's dress and kissing her photo and he realises that she was right all along.
-Deva beats up Shiva, packs him in a gunny bag, and throws him in a lorry.
+Deva beats up Shiva, packs him in a gunny bag, and throws him into a lorry.

 Deva disguises himself as Shiva and tries to seduce Priya.
-Shiva calls her to tell that Deva is there but Deva picks the call.
-She thinks that Shiva told Deva where they are and the one in the phone is Deva's assistant Sudha who called her to tell that Deva might wounded his hand or leg to stop their honeymoon in the same way how he stopped their wedding night.
+Shiva calls her to warn her that Deva is there but Deva picks up the call.
+She thinks that Shiva told Deva where they are and the one on the phone is Deva's assistant Sudha who called her to tell that Deva might injure himself to disturb their honeymoon.
 She takes off the phone's wire so that he will not call them back.
-Shiva then goes faster to the home to save Priya from Deva.
+Shiva then hastens to the house to save Priya from Deva.

 Soon, Priya learns that he is Deva and escapes from him, then shoots him with a revolver.
-Deva falls into the pool unconscious, and when Shiva comes, she narrates the whole incident to him.
-He hugs and apologises to her for not believing her, taking her to the psychiatrist without knowing the truth and for trusting Deva without knowing his intentions towards her.
-Suddenly, Deva regains consciousness, but Shiva immediately kills him with the revolver.
-In the afterlife, Deva talks about his inability to express his feelings for Priya as he was mute.
+Deva falls into the nearby pool unconscious, and when Shiva comes, Priya narrates the whole incident to him.
+He hugs and apologises to her for not believing her earlier, for taking her to the psychiatrist without knowing the truth and for trusting Deva without knowing his intentions towards her.
+Suddenly, Deva regains consciousness, but Shiva kills him with the revolver.
+In the afterlife, Deva talks about his inability to express his feelings for Priya because he was mute.